openHPI/xikolo-learnanalytics/README.md

 * Enable the new pipeline in `config/lanalytics_pipeline_flipper.yml`
 * If you consume new messages, register them in `config/msgr.rb`

+## Elasticsearch Schema Mapping

+Get yourself familiar how [mapping](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html) in Elasticsearch works:

+>Mapping is the process of defining how a document, and the fields it contains, are stored and indexed.

+Our Elasticsearch mapping file and additional settings can be found in `config/elasticsearch/exp_events.json`. **It needs to be updated every time when new fields are added.** On production, the setting [`strict`](https://www.elastic.co/guide/en/elasticsearch/reference/current/dynamic.html#dynamic-parameters) is used for the mapping:

+>If new fields are detected, an exception is thrown and the document is rejected.
+New fields must be explicitly added to the mapping.

+To do this, update the mapping file in this repo and make sure to update [pillars](https://dev.xikolo.de/gitlab/devops/salt/xikolo/blob/main/pillar/site/default/includes/elasticsearch/template_exp.sls) as well and increase the version number there.

+Note: Using `dynamic` mapping would require a complete [re-indexing](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-reindex.html) if a field was added automatically and its data type should be changed afterwards.
+Data types of already known fields of an index cannot be changed otherwise.
+A simple update of the mapping is only possible if the field has not been added yet.
+To avoid auto-updates of the mapping by new events, we use the `strict` mapping in production.

 ## Event Tracking

 Our event schema is close to xAPI: a `user` does `verb` for `resource` in `context` with `result`.
 All events are stored redundant in Elasticsearch and Postres.

-### Data Schema Updates

-The Elasticsearch data schema can be found in `config/elasticsearch/exp_events.json`.
-It needs to be updated when new fields are added.
-Make sure to update [pillars](https://dev.xikolo.de/gitlab/devops/salt/xikolo/blob/main/pillar/site/default/includes/elasticsearch/template_exp.sls) as well and increase the version number there.

 ### Web Frontend